 The possibilities are endless for grassroots, guerrilla style marketing campaigns.
 All you need is a little bit of creativity, and some time.

 What's even more powerful with social media is its capabilities for goodwill generation for your company and brand.

 Now that your Salon has built up a following through the various social networks that you're a part of, as you spend time interacting with them, they'll be more emotionally involved with you.
 What does this mean?
 More customers, more repeat customers, and more customer referrals.
 If people are involved with you on an emotional level, they will be much more likely to refer friends and family to your business, as well as talk positivley about your brand.

 When it comes down to it, a good customer referral is the most powerful form of marketing there is.

 You get the point.
 Social media is great, and you need it for your business.
 But you're probably in one of two common situations.
 One, you don't have the time for social media.
 Or, two, you don't know how to make heads or tails of the social media scene.
 That's where we come into play.
 We have the time for social media, and we know how craft an expert strategy.

 If you don't have the time it takes to be active in social media, that's OK.
 We do.
 We'll create a social media strategy for your business, complete with targeted networks and strategies for each.
 We'll then execute the strategy, or train your internal staff in best practices learned over 10 years in the Internet marketing

 arena.
 At LevelTen, we're active in the social media scene, and we know how to plan, execute, and organize so it all makes sense, and so it becomes a productive tool for your company.

-If you're interested in exploring social media marketing strategy
+If you're interested in exploring social media marketing services

 , contact us today.